Greenhouse gas inventory: Encompassing policies such as the CDM

-Disadvantages and implementation
+Disadvantages of consumption-based accounting

 Despite its advantages consumption-based emissions accounting is not without its drawbacks.
 These were highlighted above and in Table 1 and are principally: greater uncertainty, greater complexity requiring more data not always available, and requiring greater international collaboration.

 Greater uncertainty and complexity

 Uncertainty derives from three main reasons: production-based accounting is much closer to statistical sources and GDP which are more assured; the methodology behind consumption-based accounting requires an extra step over production-based accounting, this step inherently incurring further doubt; and consumption-based accounting includes data from all trading partners of a particular country which will contain different levels of accuracy.
 The bulk of data required is its second pitfall as in some countries the lack of data means consumption-based accounting is not possible.
-However, it must be noted levels and accuracy of data will improve as more and better techniques are developed and the scientific community produce more data sets - examples including the recently launched global databases: EORA from the University of Sydney, EXIOPOL and WIOD databases from European consortia, and the Asian IDE-JETRO.
+However, levels and accuracy of data will improve as more and better techniques are developed and the scientific community produce more data sets - examples including the recently launched global databases: EORA from the University of Sydney, EXIOPOL and WIOD databases from European consortia, and the Asian IDE-JETRO.
 In the short term it will be important to attempt to quantify the level of uncertainty more accurately.